-The two largest revenue sources for the School are from the State of Florida (86 percent) and the Charter School Implementation grant (11 percent).
+The largest continuous revenue source for the School is the State of Florida (38%).
 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula.
-The FEFP formula utilizes student enrollment data to determine the funds available for the School.
-The implementation grant is received through FLDOE for new schools to aid in initial startup costs.
+The FEFP utilizes student enrollment data to determine the funds available for the School.